tienbui1508/ArtStore/README.md

 56. Add the update cart functionality to the product details
 57. Create the checkout components for future

+## API - Identity

+To implement ASP.NET Identity to allow clients to login and register to the app and receive a Cookie which can be used to authenticate against certain classes/methods in the API

+58. Set up Identity
+    Install Identity.Stores extension in nuget to Core project and Identity.EntityFrameworkCore to Infrastructure project
+1. Update the DB and test the endpoints
+1. Add a custom register end point.
+(To add more user info)
+1. Test the authentication
+1. Create additional user endpoints
+1. Create extension methods
+1. Validation errors
+1. Add a user address class
+1. Add an endpoint to update the user address

 # Concepts learned and practiced

 ## Repository pattern